anawas/tutorial_interferometry/README.md

 Radio interferometry encompasses diverse concepts and techniques from different fileds, making it both captivating and challenging to grasp.
 In my experience as a student, I struggled to find a concise, educational explanation that introduced me to the subject from the point of view of a theoretical cosmologist.

-Here, I summarized the basic concept from notes and textbooks collected during my studies in a collection of Jupyter notebooks.

 # Contributions
 Contributions and feedback are highly encouraged!
 If you spot errors, have suggestions for improvement, or wish to contribute additional content, feel free to submit a pull request or open an issue.